 Going through an affair is an emotionally excruciating experience that can leave you feeling broken and changed.
 This traumatic experience can trigger you to experience anxiety you have never felt before.
 Even if you were never affected by anxiety or depression in the past, you may feel rife with it now.

 This can add unnecessary tension, sadness, and fear to an already terrible situation.
 So, what are the symptoms of emotional anxiety and how can you cope with them?

-The good news is that experiencing anxiety after husband’s affair is extremely common.
-Infidelity not only takes away your trust, it also leads to emotional and physical insecurities and thoughts about how much of your relationship was real.
+The good news is that experiencing anxiety after a husband’s affair is extremely common.
+Infidelity not only takes away your trust, but it also leads to emotional and physical insecurities and thoughts about how much of your relationship was really real all along.

 Here are the signs of anxiety and what you can do to get over anxiety after your husband’s affair.

 Signs of anxiety after husband’s affair

 Everybody experiences anxiety at some point in life.
 But anxiety disorders are much different than common stress resulting from work, finances, and relationships.
 If the anxiety you are experiencing after your husband’s affair has left you feeling crippled, you may be experiencing the following symptoms:

 Antsy feelings or the inability to keep still

 Emotional anxiety is commonly triggered by environmental stress and changes inside the brain.
 This happens when under extreme emotional duress, such as the emotional effects of your husband’s affair.
 Anxiety after being cheated on can be more damaging than you think.

 The question that keeps coming to your mind is how to cope with anxiety?